naijizhang/pong-game/README.md

 ## Features

 1. Balls display with motion trail.
+2. Top and bottom edge collision detect.
-2. Mode Selection.
+3. Mode Selection.
 You can play with either a friend or an AI.
 Even you can watch a game played by two AIs.
-3. Press button "i", you can add as many balls as you want.
+4. Press button "i", you can add as many balls as you want.
-4. Many items can be randomly shot to each player, including bonus score, deduct score， or random paddle size changing.
+5. Many items can be randomly shot to each player, including bonus score, deduct score， or random paddle size changing.

 ## Control: